DefenderOfHyrule/defenderofhyrule.github.io/docs/troubleshooting/error_codes.md

 The following information was obtained from [this github repository](https://github.com/Ansem-SoD/Picofly) and was slightly modified by me:

-#### **As of firmware 2.70 and above, the debug LED colors and sequences/codes have changed.**
+#### **As of firmware 2.80 and above, the debug LED colors and sequences/codes have changed.**

-Now the possible status indicators will only consist of 3 colors:
+Now the possible status indicators will consist of 5 colors:

-- Blue (glitching),
-- White (writing payload or success),
-- Yellow (error code).
+- `Blue` indicates glitching,
+- `Light blue` indicates training,
+- `Beige` indicates comparison to stored training data,
+- `Yellow/Orange` indicates writing sdloader to BOOT0 and/or success,
+- `Red` indicates an issue with your modchip installation (otherwise known as a fault or error code).

 This was made possible by using Pi Pico debugging and getting rid of RGB/GRB issues.